 (c) The school must utilize procedures which reasonably ensure that a student who receives credit for completing the course actually performed all the work required to complete the course.
-The school must retain any records of student participation together with all other course records maintained, pursuant to Division guidance.

-(d) The school must provide appropriate technical support to enable students to complete the course satisfactorily.
+The school must retain any records of student participation together with all other course records maintained. (d) The school must provide appropriate technical support to enable students to complete the course satisfactorily.